CodePushGo/website/src/content/blog/en/creating-mobile-apps-with-react-and-capacitor.md

 Developing iOS apps requires **Xcode**, and Android apps need **Android Studio**.
 If you plan to distribute your app on the app store, you must enroll in the Apple Developer Program for iOS and the Google Play Console for Android.

-The Capacitor CLI simplifies the process of opening both native projects:
+The React Native CLI simplifies the process of opening both native projects:

 ```shell
 npx cap open ios